 This account represented the assets available to meet the ongoing pension liability of the University and any obligations resulting from the supplemental benefits payable to special members who are entitled to a minimum defined benefit guarantee.
+This obligation was removed from the Plan through the purchase of a group annuity contract, as described in Note 1.
 An allocation for expenses recoverable by the University as a result of contribution holidays is also made from the general account.
 The investment of assets in the general account is made at the discretion of the Pension Board.
-The investment allocation for 2016 was 100% Money Market Segregated Fund (2015 - 96% Immunized Bond Fund and 4% Liquidating Trust).
+The investment allocation for 2018 was 100% Money Market Segregated Fund (2017 - 100% Money Market Segregated Fund).